RainerAtSpirit/raineratspirit.github.com/_posts/2012-07-13-metro-javascript-app---strongly-typed.md

 - datajs-1.0.2.js

-Open up your preferred command line and navigate to the `JaySvcUtil` directory. `JaySvcUtil.exe` is command line utility that allows to converting OData $metada information into a strongly typed JavaScript object.
+Open up your preferred command line and navigate to the `JaySvcUtil` directory. `JaySvcUtil.exe` is command line utility that allows converting OData $metada information into a strongly typed JavaScript object.
 While it has several switches for fine tuning, we only require three of them.

 - `-m` $metadata url of your service e.g http://odata.netflix.com/catalog/$metadata